Genre: Fiction, Contemporary, Love, Friendship

 ‘He was a man of black and white.
 And she was colour.
 All the colour he had.’

 Ove cocoons out from a very interesting life.
-It could be one of the reasons that turns him into a very systematic man; for there exists either the right way or the wrong way to get through things for Ove; and being a man of principles, Ove despises people who do not know the right way to do things.
+It could be one of the reasons that turns him into a very systematic man; for there exists either the right way or the wrong way to get through things for Ove, no dingy sideways.
+Being a man of principles in turn, Ove despises people who do not know the right way to do things.
 Especially people who don’t know how to reverse their trailers without hitting their neighbour’s mailboxes.
-Now what happened to the guy who once fell in love and let its sunshine fill up his entire world?
+Now what exactly happened to the guy who once fell in love and let its sunshine fill up his entire world?
+Only succeeding pages will tell.

 ‘Either they walk fast or they run slowly, that’s what joggers do.
 It’s a forty-year-old man’s way of telling the world that he can’t do anything right.’